codesterlife/openai_text_completion/README.md

    ```

 You should now be able to access the app at [http://localhost:5000](http://localhost:5000)!
 For the full context behind this example app, check out the [tutorial](https://beta.openai.com/docs/quickstart).

+Disclaimer: This is the clone of the original quickstart program given out by the OpenAI team.
+This project was built on top of the existing codebase and not originally written by myself.
+Big Thanks to the OpenAI team for providing such a hassle-free demo-ing experience.